Easy Peasy You

 Contents

-Sigh of relief after zero therapy
+Relief after the zero therapy

-Basic routine: After the zero therapy, start slowly and mindfully with a minimalist routine
+Basic routine: After the zero therapy, start slowly and mindfully with a minimalist routine.

 Skin care after zero therapy

-1) Build a tolerable basic routine
+1) Build a compatible base routine

 "One product at a time"